fde-capu/ft_transcendence/docs/checklist.md

 [ ] Strange behavior when authentication expires.
 Make it renew automatically if user is still logged.
 [ ] When user is kicked from the room, they are only REALLY KICKED after clicking "OK".
 There is an semi-transparent screen, and they can still read the messages.
 [ ] By now, there is no visualization of off-line users, should there be one?
 See line on "HISTORIES" above, its interpretation.
-[ ] When logged off, the frontend page keeps making requests and getting 401 continuously.
+[X] (Solved) When logged off, the frontend page keeps making requests and getting 401 continuously.